Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/Chapter019-revision1.md

-# Chapter 19: The First Stone Circle
+# Chapter 19: The First Stone Circle - Revision

 Lin woke to the sound of approaching footsteps and the unmistakable sensation that someone was watching their camp.
 Her hand found her staff before her eyes opened, the Forest Spirit stirring with alertness that made her skin prickle.
 Their campfire had been carefully banked rather than extinguished—whoever was out there knew enough woodcraft to read their intentions.